 Check Your Thermostat

-Switch your thermostat from ‘Cool’ to ‘Heat,’ and set the fan to ‘Auto.’
-When the fan is ‘On’ while heating, it will blow air even if the furnace isn’t running.
-This means cool air will come through your vents.
+To prevent this, switch your thermostat from ‘Cool’ to ‘Heat’ and set the fan to ‘Auto.’
+When the fan is set to ‘On’ while heating, it can cause cool air to come through your vents.
 If changing the settings doesn’t solve the issue, you may have a different thermostat problem.

 Your Furnace Needs To Warm Up